PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 Shiny hunt the alpha Crobat in the Wayward Cave using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk

 This program uses audio recognition to detect shinies.
-It can also be used to shiny hunt, Ralts, Kirlia, Zubat, Golbat, and Bronzong as they are either on or near the path taken to reach the alpha Gallade.
+And as such, it will also pick up shinies of anything on or near the path to the Gallade.

+This list of Pokémon this program can shiny hunt are:
+- Alpha Gallade
+- Ralts
+- Kirlia
+- Zubat
+- Golbat
+- Bronzong

 <img src="images/AlphaGalladeHunter-0.jpg">